 Amendments by (corporation name) (ACN or ABN Number) Designation......
-(Date).......
+(Date)......

-Where the cadastral surveyor is a corporation, the certificate of amendment may be executed in a manner similar to the manner in which a corporation executes a Form 13 or a Form 18.
+Where the cadastral surveyor is a corporation, the certificate of amendment may be executed in a manner similar to the manner in which a corporation executes a SMI Act Form 13 or a SMI Act Form 18.
 The corporation's seal is not required.

-Amendments to a surveyor's certificate (e.g. Form 13, Form 18, Direction 9.20.7) are NOT covered by the certificate of amendment.
+Amendments or corrections to a surveyor's certificate (e.g. SMIA Act Form 13, SMI Act Form 18, Direction 9.20.7, Direction 20.10) are NOT covered by the certificate of amendment or Direction 23.5.
 No part of the surveyor's certificate may be amended or deleted.
 A new surveyor's certificate must be shown on the face of the plan immediately above the original certificate which will have been struck out.
 If space does not permit, the new certificate may be shown on the administration sheet.